publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch17/m__us_usc_t7_s415a.md

  __Codification__

 Section was from [act June 16, 1938, ch.
-464][/us/act/1938-06-16/ch464], title I, [52 Stat.
+464, title I][/us/act/1938-06-16/ch464/tI], [52 Stat.
 739][/us/stat/52/739], the Department of Agriculture Appropriation Act, 1939, and related to sale of practical forms of grades of wool and mohair.
 See [section 415e of this title][/us/usc/t7/s415e].
 Similar provisions were contained in the following prior appropriation acts:

     [June 29, 1937, ch.
 404][/us/act/1937-06-29/ch404], title I, [50 Stat.
 424][/us/stat/50/424].